 Wondering when to order your breast pump from insurance?
-Once you become pregnant, you can get your insurance covered breast pump at pretty much any time.
+Once you become pregnant, you can get your insurance-covered breast pump at pretty much any time.
 You can even get it after you have your baby.
+You do want to make sure you get your breast pump on time.
 But if you order a top breast pump right away, your insurance provider may wait to ship it to you.
-If you have any questions about breast pump shipping, reach out to The Breastfeeding Shop for more info.
+If you have any questions about breast pump shipping or when to order a pump from insurance, reach out to The Breastfeeding Shop for more info.

 Should I Register for a Pump?

 No, that’s probably not the best idea.
 First, most top breast pumps are pretty expensive.
 They may be a couple of hundred dollars.
 Why have your friend or family member buy you one when you can get a free breast pump through health insurance?